openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 * Post-Training Optimization Tool
 * Model Downloader and other Open Model Zoo tools

-From 2022.1 release, the OpenVINO Developer Tools can only be installed via PyPI.
+From 2022.1 release, the OpenVINO Development Tools can only be installed via PyPI.

 ## For C++ developers